Anmol-Ghadia/YetAnotherECommerceSite/README.md

 1. url
 1. search string => chars allowed [0-50]

-All the ids such as `username`, `productId`, `reviewId` are integers starting from 0 and going above
+All the ids such as `username`, `productId` are integers starting from 0 and going above

 `phoneNumber` is anywhere from 9 to 12 digits, so [0-9] only